drcscodes/drcs.codes/docs/ai/slides/local-search.md

 - Nondeterminism in the physical environment can enlarge the belief state in the prediction stage, but each updated belief state $b_o$ can be no larger than the predicted belief state $\hat{b}$; observations can only help reduce uncertainty.
 - For deterministic sensing, the belief states for the different possible percepts will be disjoint, forming a partition of the original predicted belief state.

-Putting these three stages together, we obtain the possible belief states resulting from a given action and the subsequent possible percepts:
+Putting the three stages from previous slide together, we obtain the possible belief states resulting from a given action and the subsequent possible percepts:

 $$
 Results(b,a) = \{b_o : b_o = Update(Predict(b,a),o) \text{ and }